usdot-jpo-ode/jpo-ode/README.md

 **Configuration:**

-If you wish to change the application properties, such as change the location of the upload service via `ode.uploadLocation.*` properties or set the `ode.kafkaBrokers` to something other than the `$DOCKER_HOST_IP:9092`, or wish to change the log file upload folder, etc. instead of setting the environment variables, modify `jpo-ode-svcs\src\main\resources\application.properties` file as desired.
+If you wish to change the application properties, such as change the location of the upload service via `ode.uploadLocation.*` properties or set the `ode.kafkaBrokers` to something other than the `$DOCKER_HOST_IP:9092`, or wish to change the log file upload folder, etc. instead of setting the environment variables, modify `jpo-ode-svcs\src\main\resources\application.yaml` file as desired.
+To adjust the settings in your unit/integration tests, modify the `jpo-ode-svcs\src\test\resources\application.yaml` file.

 ODE configuration can be customized for every deployment environment using environment variables.
 These variables can either be set locally or using the [sample.env](sample.env) file.
 Instructions for how to use this file can be found [here](https://github.com/usdot-jpo-ode/jpo-ode/wiki/Using-the-.env-configuration-file).